Productivity tools for developers: what to try in 2020

 You just need to tell it about what kind of lighting you have and where you live, and it will handle the rest automatically.
 When it detects sunset, f.lux will make your display mimick your indoor lighting; when it detects sunrise, it will adjust your set-up to sunlight settings.
 Everything can be adjusted to fit your work routine, to pick colours which help keep you alert.

 If you’re looking to save money and effort on testing your code, check out Walrus.ai.
 By providing full end-to-end testing via a single API call, it promises a more efficient and lightweight solution to in-house automated testing or manual QA.
 You just need to write and send your test via the walrus.ai CLI.
 Walrus.ai will then translate your instructions and build an automated test model, which returns results in a matter of minutes.

-How reliable are the outputs, you ask?
-Well, the automated model runs until your app changes, and the team at Walrus monitor every run to pinpoint false positives and false negatives.
+The outputs tend to be extremely reliable; the automated model runs until your app changes, and the team at Walrus monitor every run to pinpoint false positives and false negatives.
 They then rebuild the model and send you the correct result.
 The whole thing can plug directly into your CI/CD pipelines, and there are pricing plans to suit different testing needs.

 Aside from being intrusive and creepy, webpage ads can clutter your screen, reduce network performance and bring unnecessary distraction into your working life.
-For those who seek a more comprehensive solution to the issue, there’s Pi-hole.
+For those seeking a comprehensive solution to the issue, there’s Pi-hole.
 By connecting to your router instead of just offering simple web plug-in, it offers network-wide ad blocking.
 By pairing it with a VPN, you can shield every device from distracting ads.
 As a next-level ad blocker, it also offers long-term stats so you can see what’s happening on your network over time.